ariellaaro/DNABERT-2_HCV/README.md

 # DNABERT-2: Efficient Foundation Model and Benchmark for Multi-Species Genome

-The repo contains:

-1. The official implementation of [DNABERT-2: Efficient Foundation Model and Benchmark for Multi-Species Genome](https://arxiv.org/abs/2306.15006)
+The repo contains the official implementation of [DNABERT-2: Efficient Foundation Model and Benchmark for Multi-Species Genome](https://arxiv.org/abs/2306.15006)
-2. Genome Understanding Evaluation (GUE): a comprehensize benchmark containing 28 datasets for multi-species genome understanding benchmark.